Third-party contracts: how to regain control of third-party paper

 • Agree which technology will be used.
 It’s often useful to leverage your own technology where the counterparty hasn’t got any in place, and this will enable you to work on the contract in a platform you’re more familiar with.

 • Maintain version control at all times.
 Losing control of which version of a contract is most up to date can be a nightmare when trying to negotiate a contract, particularly if you are unable to see the changes you’ve requested or lose sight of your progress.
 It’s important to keep on top of the different versions being sent.
-Read about how to conquer version control in Word.

 • Keep a record of any substantive points.
 If you have discussed or agreed a substantive issue via phone or email, it is important that you keep a record of this.
 Not only will it help encourage the counterparty to keep to their promises, but it will also act as a reminder to both parties about what was agreed.
 In a contract automation tool like Juro, you have a detailed audit trail for this.

-4. Ask the questions that matter
+3. Ask the questions that matter

-In a third party contract, there will almost always be some points you will feel compelled to concede on, but aren’t completely happy about.
 In these situations, it is always worth asking questions about these points before committing to them, as this can demonstrate your careful eye and ensure that your voice is heard - even on the other party’s paper.

 For example, you may want to ask why certain clauses have been inserted, and how relevant they are likely to be in your relationship with the counterparty.
 Alternatively, if the language used is vague or potentially misleading, you should ask questions to clarify what it means and when it applies.
-This means that even though the terms have been drafted by the other party, you have full understanding of what they mean and whether they should be used.

 Playbooks have become a buzzword in business, but they are critical to ensuring that procedures are followed properly when reviewing and agreeing a third party contract, and that any risks have been minimized.

-Whilst lots of businesses feel that they don’t have time to set up a playbook, the time that legal and business teams will waste without one is often far greater since playbooks are an effective way to enable commercial teams to self-serve with minimal input from legal.
+Whilst lots of businesses feel that they don’t have time to set up a contract playbook, the time that legal and business teams will waste without one is often far greater since playbooks are an effective way to enable commercial teams to self-serve with minimal input from legal.

-Use Juro for third party contracts
+5. Use Juro for third-party contracts

 Liked what you read?
 Stay in touch for all the latest insights.